sohaibuddinsyed/Java_Assignments/SolidPrinciples/Hotel_Management/Readme.md

 * Guests
 * Bookings

-Both of these components correspond to actual Hospital management elements.
+Both of these components correspond to actual Hotel management elements.
 The various ways in which SOLID practices are followed is explained below.

 ## Liskov Substitution Principle
 This principle implies that the super class must be substitutable for its subclass.
 It applies for the subclass to be in perfect behavioural synchronization with the superclass.